An Exegetical Commentary

 10― and they cried out with a loud voice, saying, "Until when, O Master, O Holy One and Faithful One, will you not judge and avenge our blood on those dwelling on the earth?"

 and: Grk. kai, conj. they cried out: Grk. krazō, aor., may mean (1) to utter a loud cry; scream, cry out, or (2) express something with a vigorous voice; call out.
 The first meaning applies here. with a loud: Grk. megas, adj.
 See verse 4 above. voice: Grk. phōnē.
 See verse 1 above. saying: Grk. legō, pres. part.
 See verse 1 above.
-Until: Grk. heōs, conj., a marker of limitation, here with a temporal meaning; until. when: Grk. pote, interrogative particle, when, at what time.
+Until: Grk. heōs, conj., a particle marking a limit, here of time; until. when: Grk. pote, interrogative particle, when, at what time.
 O: Grk. Ō, voc. case, exclamatory particle used when the address is intended to carry special force (DM 71).
 Master: Grk. despotēs, lord, master or ruler and refers to one who exercises absolute authority (Rienecker).

 O: Grk. Ō, voc. case.
 Holy One: Grk. hagios, adj., voc. case, set apart, holy, sacred.
 In the LXX hagios translates Heb. qadosh (SH-6918), which means separate, sacred, holy.
 Qadosh is first used of God in Leviticus 11:44.
 When used of God the adjective signifies moral purity of the highest degree.
 His attribute of holiness means God is worthy of reverence and worship. and: Grk. kai, conj.
 Faithful One: Grk. alēthinos, adj., voc. case, in accord with what is true; (1) true, in the sense of reliable or dependable; (2) opposite of superficial, real, genuine, authentic; or (3) in accord with fact or circumstance, accurate.
 The first meaning primarily applies here.
 In the LXX alēthinos translates the Heb. emet (SH-571), "firmness, faithfulness, truth" (BDB 54) (DNTT 3:877).